hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,952 km (3214 nm)

 ##### 0300
-Woke up after heaving to again for the night.
+Woke up after heaving-to again for the night.
 The wind rose, and it was too hard to steer.
-We broke our heave to and motored east, in calm conditions.
-Today promises favourable winds, finally!
+We broke our heave-to and motored east, in calm conditions.
+Today promises favourable winds.
+Finally!

 We have finished all of our Japanese sliced bread.
 We bought many loaves before leaving, so we'd have something easy to eat in the begginning.
 Now, we eat cereal and oatmeal for breakfast.
-It was nice to have a breakfast that didn't dirty dishes.

 ##### 0600
 The wind turned and rose to a pleasant strength.
 Sailing is nice now, the waves coming from a new direction flatten the monster waves from the previous day, like a giant hand smoothing out wrinkles.